darkhelmet/verboselogging/posts/compiling-ruby-gnome-from-scratch.md

 - gnome
 - gtk
 ---
-If you go download the ruby-gnome stuff, and GTK fails to compile, it’s easy to fix.
+If you go download the ruby-gnome stuff, and GTK fails to compile, it's easy to fix.

-It whines about some defines, and you can just comment out the block that’s causing the problem.
+It whines about some defines, and you can just comment out the block that's causing the problem.